-You may not be able to get mortgage
+You may not be able to get a mortgage

 If you don’t already own a home, filing bankruptcy can make it more difficult to get a mortgage.
-There are lenders who specifically lend to individuals who have filed bankruptcy in the past so there’s less truth today in this disadvantage to Chapter 7 than in the past.
+Some lenders specifically lend to individuals who have filed bankruptcy in the past, so there’s less truth today in this disadvantage to Chapter 7 than there used to be.

 Federal rules permit an individual to receive a discharge in a Chapter 7 bankruptcy once every 8 years.
 This prohibits you from filing another Chapter 7 bankruptcy case within 8 years of filing the first case.

-Not everyone who has debt can use Chapter 7 because it doesn’t work on all kinds of debt.
-Child support, alimony, and most Federal Income Taxes can’t be discharged with Chapter 7.
+Not everyone with debt can use Chapter 7, because it doesn’t work on all kinds of debt.
+Child support, alimony, and most Federal Income Tax debts can’t be discharged with Chapter 7.

 Ready to weigh your Bankruptcy Options?

-We offer free twenty minute strategy sessions to talk with our experienced bankruptcy law firm staff and figure out what the best option might be for you and your individual situation.
-If you’re unsure if Chapter 7 is right for you, talking with our experienced bankruptcy lawyer may be able to help put you on the path towards financial recovery.
+We offer free twenty-minute strategy sessions to talk with our experienced bankruptcy law firm staff and figure out which bankruptcy filing option might be right for you and your individual situation.
+If you’re unsure if Chapter 7 is right for you, talking with our experienced bankruptcy lawyer may be able to help put you on the path to financial recovery.